Attentively bringing the National Basketball Association to you

 13:55-14:48 on the challenge of structuring the narrative: “It was difficult.
 That was one of the things that I struggled with for a little while.
 The first thing I did was try to do as much as reporting on the subject as I could.
 Try to talk to as many coaches and players and agents as possible.
 And then I tried to construct how the book was gonna flow.
 And yeah, it was difficult at first.
 I didn’t want the same story over and over again in different chapters, and I didn’t want the chapters to seem all disconnected.
 And I think the one thing that did make sense was to try to connect it through kind of how the NBA grew up and matured, because back when Kobe and KG were entering the league, Michael Jordan was still king and NBA salaries weren’t anywhere near where it is today.
 So you can almost say that the NBA grew up during this time with these players as well.”
 Continue reading

-SVG’s moves, Melo’s Mounting Frustration and the Balanced Blazers
+SVG’s Moves, Melo’s Mounting Frustration and the Balanced Blazers

 Will tension between Carmelo Anthony and the Knicks grow if the franchise continues its losing ways?
 (Keith Allison/Flickr)